NolanThompson/sec-config-auditor/README.md

 ## Usage

-To use the CloudSec Inside, enter run the `./run_audit.sh [flag]`, including the "summary" flag or the "recommendations" flag to select which audit you'd like to perform.
+To use the CloudSec Inside, enter run the `./run_audit.sh [provider] [flag]`, including the "summary" flag or the "recommendations" flag to select which audit you'd like to perform and the "aws" or "azure" flag for which provider you'd like to use.

 ```
-./run_audit.sh summary
+./run_audit.sh aws summary
 ```

 ```
-./run_audit.sh recommendations
+./run_audit.sh azure recommendations
 ```

 ---